Medically reviewed on Nov 15, 2018

 Infants 6 to 32 weeks of age: RotaTeq: A total of three 2 mL doses, the first dose given at 6 to 12 weeks of age, followed by subsequent doses at 4- to 10-week intervals.
 Administer all doses by 32 weeks of age.

-ACIP recommendations (CDC/ACIP [Cortese, 2009]): The first dose can be given at 6 to 14 weeks of age.
+ACIP recommendations (CDC/ACIP [Cortese 2009]): The first dose can be given at 6 weeks to 14 weeks 6 days of age.
 The series should not be started in infants ≥15 weeks.
 The final dose in the series should be administered by 8 months 0 days of age.
 The minimum interval between doses is 4 weeks.
 RotaTeq should be given in 3 doses administered at 2-, 4-, and 6 months of age.
 Rotarix should be given in 2 doses administered at 2- and 4 months of age.
-For infants inadvertently administered rotavirus vaccine at ≥15 weeks of age, the vaccine series may be completed according to schedule.
+For infants inadvertently administered rotavirus vaccine at ≥15 weeks of age, the vaccine series should be completed according to schedule and prior to 8 months 0 days.
 The ACIP recommends to complete the vaccine series with the same product whenever possible.
 If continuing with same product will cause vaccination to be deferred, or if product used previously is unknown, vaccination should be completed with the product available.
 If RotaTeq was used in any previous doses, or if the specific product used was unknown, a total of 3 doses should be given.
 Infants who have had rotavirus gastroenteritis before getting the full course of vaccine should still initiate or complete the recommended schedule; initial infection provides only partial immunity.

 Dosing: Renal Impairment